adriankasito/adriankasito/README.md

 - 🔭 I’m currently working on **building the future with machine learning 🚀**

-- 🌱 I’m currently learning **how to deploy and managing ML models in production**
+- 🌱 I’m currently learning **how to deploy and manage ML models in production**

 - 🤝 I’m looking to collaborate on **Data science and Machine learning projects**